ksemkav/obsidian-segerlab-plugin/README.md

 2. Extract the files to your vault's `.obsidian/plugins/segerlab/` directory
 3. Enable the plugin in Obsidian settings

+### Settings of the plugin

+- **Show more coefficients in calculator**: Enable this option to display additional calculated coefficients in the calculator view.
+- **Search template setting**: Customize your search query template to find recipes or calculators in your notes.
+There are some examples that can be copied and used.

 ## Usage

 1. Open some recipe in Segerlab and find a calculator you want to see in your Obsidian note.